nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `delete -bm BOOKMARK_NUMBER`
 * You must specify the bookmark number.

-Example of usage: `delete -bm 1`
+Example of usage: `delete -bm 2`

+Context:

+* The bookmark of *Harry Potter* is assigned with a PAGE_NUMBER of 109 and a BOOKMARK_NUMBER of 1.
+* The bookmark of *Fantastic Beasts* is assigned with a PAGE_NUMBER of 56 and a BOOKMARK_NUMBER of 2.

 Expected outcome:
 ```
 ---------------------------------------------------
-The bookmark ["hp" at page: 123] has been removed!
+The bookmark ["Fantastic Beasts" at page: 56] has been removed!
 ---------------------------------------------------
 ```